-- 119. An entity discloses information on impaired intangible assets in accordance with MPSAS 21 or MPSAS 26 in addition to the information required by paragraph 117(e)(iii)-(v). - 120.
-MPSAS 3 requires an entity to disclose the nature and amount of a change in an accounting estimate that has a material effect in the current period or is expected to have a material effect in subsequent periods.
-Such disclosure may arise from changes in: - (a) The assessment of an intangible asset's useful life: - (b) The amortization method; or
+- 119. An entity discloses information on impaired intangible assets in accordance with MPSAS 21, Impairment of Non-Cash-Generating Assets or MPSAS 26, Impairment of Cash-Generating Assets, in addition to the information required by paragraph 117(e)(iii)-(v). - 120.
+MPSAS 3, Accounting Policies, Changes in Accounting Estimates and Errors, requires an entity to disclose the nature and amount of a change in an accounting estimate that has a material effect in the current period or is expected to have a material effect in subsequent periods.
+Such disclosure may arise from changes in: - (a) The assessment of an intangible asset's useful life; - (b) The amortization method; or - (c) Residual values.

-- (c) Residual values. - 121.
-An entity shall also disclose: - (a) For an intangible asset assessed as having an indefinite useful life, the carrying amount of that asset and the reasons supporting the assessment of an indefinite useful life.
-In giving these reasons, the entity shall describe the factor(s) that played a significant role in determining that the asset has an indefinite useful life. - (b) A description, the carrying amount, and remaining amortization period of any individual intangible asset that is material to the entity's financial statements. - (c) For intangible assets acquired through a non-exchange transaction and initially recognized at fair value (see paragraphs 42-43): - (i) The fair value initially recognized for these assets; - (ii) Their carrying amount; and - (iii) Whether they are measured after recognition under the cost model or the revaluation model. - (d) The existence and carrying amounts of intangible assets whose title is restricted and the carrying amounts of intangible assets pledged as security for liabilities. - (e) The amount of contractual commitments for the acquisition of intangible assets. - 122.
-When an entity describes the factor(s) that played a significant role in determining that the useful life of an intangible asset is indefinite, the entity considers the list of factors in paragraph 89.
+121. An entity shall also disclose:

+- (a) For an intangible asset assessed as having an indefinite useful life, the carrying amount of that asset and the reasons supporting the assessment of an indefinite useful life.
+In giving these reasons, the entity shall describe the factor(s) that played a significant role in determining that the asset has an indefinite useful life. - (b) A description, the carrying amount, and remaining amortization period of any individual intangible asset that is material to the entity's financial statements. - (c) For intangible assets acquired through a non-exchange transaction and initially recognized at fair value (see paragraphs 42-43): - (i) The fair value initially recognized for these assets; - (ii) Their carrying amount; and - (iii) Whether they are measured after recognition under the cost model or the revaluation model. - (d) The existence and carrying amounts of intangible assets whose title is restricted and the carrying amounts of intangible assets pledged as security for liabilities. - (e) The amount of contractual commitments for the acquisition of intangible assets.

+122. When an entity describes the factor(s) that played a significant role in determining that the useful life of an intangible asset is indefinite, the entity considers the list of factors in paragraph 89.